alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 They tend to be small, targeted, and short-lived.

 My scrapbook has a small amount of private content, mostly conversations between me and locked accounts on Twitter.
-I'm comfortable with that because I was part of those conversations, and my archive is entirely private.
+I'm comfortable with that because I was part of those conversations, and it's a private archive.
-(For more on the ethics, see "Rules and responsibilities" below.)
+I'm not sharing it with anybody else, so I don't think my friends would begrudge me keeping a copy.
 I haven't saved any ephemeral content.

 Private and ephemeral posts have a different dynamic from public timelines.
 People can be more personal, vulnerable, and candid when they know their posts can't be seen by anyone, forever.
-Maybe those moments won't appear in institutional social media archives -- but if so, we should acknowledge that limitation, and what stories it leaves out.
+Maybe those moments won't appear in social media archives -- but if so, we should acknowledge that limitation, and what stories it leaves out.

 ### The experience of social media